-Many people wonder how often it is truly necessary to tackle this cleaning project.
-Experts typically recommend scrubbing your oven clean, inside and out, at least twice per year.
-In between deep cleanings, you should wipe it down once a month.
+Many people wonder how often it is necessary to tackle this cleaning project.
+Experts typically recommend scrubbing your oven clean, inside and out, at least two times per year.
+In between deep cleanings, you should wipe it down once a month at least.
 Some homeowners prefer to just wipe things down when they begin to look less than clean.

-From natural methods to those that are tried and true, you can walk through this guide to find the way that works best for you.
-These cleaning lessons are sure to be something that you can take into your kitchen for sparkling results.
+From the best natural ways to clean your oven to those that are tried and true, you can walk through this guide to find the way that works best for your oven.
+These home remedies are sure to be something that you can take into your kitchen for sparkling results.

 What Are Some Home Remedies to Clean an Oven on the Inside?